kuralme/ORB_SLAM3/README.md

 ### Running ORB-SLAM3

-Kitti dataset sequence 3 is included, chosen (due to small size) and added to the `Datasets` path.
+Kitti dataset sequence 3 is included, chosen due to small size, and added into the `Datasets` path.
+Several run scripts added with the `run_scripts` folder.

 To run the simulation:
   ```